 Each of the beer halls at Oktoberfest is completely free to enter.
 There are no entrance fees, so don’t be scammed if you see something online advertising a ticket to get in.
 Just show up to Oktoberfest.
 Go to a beer hall.
 Find a seat.
 Buy a beer!

 You will definitely want to buy some Oktoberfest beers, of course.
-For Oktoberfest 2022, expect to pay the beer server about €14+ for each beer.
-Although this is pricey for beer, understand you’re paying these inflated prices partly for the awesome Oktoberfest atmosphere.
+For Oktoberfest 2024, expect to pay the beer server about €14+ for each beer.
+Although this is pricey for beer, understand you’re paying these prices partly for the awesome Oktoberfest atmosphere.

 Also, that €14 price gets you a huge beer!
-Oktoberfest beers are served in those signature liter glasses called a “Maß” (pronounced: “mass”).
+You may be accustomed to drinking pints of beer.
+But Oktoberfest beers are served in those signature liter glasses called a “Maß” (pronounced: “mass”).
 Each of these liter glasses contains more than two pints of beer!

 This is what you traveled all the way to Munich for.
-Don’t worry too much about your Oktoberfest budget when it comes to the beer.
+Don’t worry too much about your Oktoberfest budget when it comes to the price of beer.
 Just drink up and have a blast!

-That said, there are a few things you can be aware of to help minimize your beer costs at Oktoberfest 2022.
+That said, there are a few things you can be aware of to help minimize your beer costs at Oktoberfest.

 How much does a beer cost at Oktoberfest in Munich?